Meatwo310/tsuki-chat/README.md

 ![image](https://github.com/Meatwo310/tsuki-chat/assets/72017364/79fee958-1c91-44b1-94e3-0165b5440f59)

 ## Technical Infomation
+This is a client-side mod, so you only need to put this on the server.
+This mod will work in the single player world if you put this in the client.

 This project is released under the MIT License.

 You are free to add this mod to your Modrinth/CurseForge modpack.
 You can also use the jar file directly if you give credit.

-This project is split into branches.
+The project is split into branches.
 The `main` branch has some metafiles.
 The `${MODLOADER}-${VERSION}` branch contains the source code of this mod.